sergio1024/V-Task-Manual/README.md

 Delete all replica folder files that no longer exist in the source folder.
 Record all actions in a log file.
 Perform the task periodically.
-The interval of time is of your choice, and it is defined in minutes.
+The interval of time of automatic updates is of your choice, and it is defined in minutes.

 # A few observations: